Meet the Humans behind the Healing

 (she/her)

-Shannon Killpack is a Lead Clinician at Creative Continuum Therapy and a dedicated specialist in neurodivergent-affirming care.
+Shannon Killpack serves as the Programming Director and Lead Clinician at Creative Continuum Therapy, where she oversees the development, implementation, and growth of the practice's therapeutic programming while maintaining a specialized clinical focus in neurodivergent-affirming care.
 A Licensed Professional Counselor (LPC), Board-Certified Art Therapist (ATR-BC), and Certified Autism Specialist (CAS), Shannon brings over eight years of clinical experience supporting primarily pediatric clients and their families through thoughtful, developmentally attuned therapy.

 Shannon is known for her integrative and relationship-centered approach, combining EMDR, Dialectical Behavior Therapy (DBT), Rational Emotive Behavior Therapy (REBT), Narrative Therapy, and expressive arts interventions to create individualized treatment experiences that support emotional regulation, identity development, and resilience.
 Her work centers on helping neurodivergent children, adolescents, and families better understand their strengths, navigate challenges with confidence, and build sustainable coping strategies that extend beyond the therapy space.